 We have a large number of anti-viral/bacterial gel dispensers throughout our sites and we will continue to encourage all children, staff and visitors to use them frequently throughout the day.
 Equally, all toilets have sufficient hand basins and soap for use.

-All children will be reminded about the importance of good hygiene practices in our form times or assemblies and to wash their hands for 20 seconds with running water and soap before drying them thoroughly.
-This will be reinforced through the signage around the sites.
-All children will wash their hands before eating and will be encouraged to do so when entering the buildings.
+All children are reminded regularly about the importance of good hygiene practices in our form times or assemblies and to wash their hands for 20 seconds with running water and soap before drying them thoroughly.
+This is reinforced through the signage around the sites.
+All children wash their hands before eating and will be encouraged to do so when entering the buildings.

 Our classrooms all have anti-viral/bacterial surface sprays and wipes for use by staff throughout the day.